Skip to content

 Circular agriculture also involves circular nutrient flows.
 Innovative technologies for recycling minerals are under development, but laws and practical obstacles still prevent a viable business case, as revealed by a market survey from Invest-NL.

-Sustainable technologies don't develop overnight, and often funding is a bottleneck.
-That is why we try to resolve the issues that hinder innovations.
+Sustainable technologies do not appear overnight, and often funding is a bottleneck.
+That's why we try to resolve the obstacles that hinder innovations.

 Mia Djuretic